scotws/Cthulhu-Scheme/README.md

 (see http://tass64.sourceforge.net/#conditional-assembly) so there are a lot of moving parts at the moment.
 Honestly, you might want to come back in a few months.

+Note that the testing suite is still very primitive - all it does is run a bunch of commands, and if it doesn't crash, all is well.
+This will be updated once we get more commands going.

 ## Even more detail pretty please